 Final TR1 certification Final TR8 certification (as applicable) PTA final information (as applicable) Landmarks signoff (as applicable) 5.
 Final Issuance: Once reviewed and approved, DOB issues a Letter of Completion (LOC).
 For ESS that require only an EESE filing (no Alt-CO filing), operation of the ESS can begin after LOC is issued.
-Post- Construction Sign-off & Closeout: Alt-CO Filing The steps below are specific to sign-off and closeout of the Alt-CO job filing; and are in addition to/parallel to sign-off and closeout of the Alt GC-EESE job filing: Commissioning - required if the Alt-CO job filing includes any mechanical or electrical work.
+Post- Construction Sign-off & Closeout: Alt-CO Filing The steps below are specific to sign-off and closeout of the Alt-CO job filing; and are in addition to/parallel to sign-off and closeout of the Alt GC-EESE job filing: 1.
+Commissioning - required if the Alt-CO job filing includes any mechanical or electrical work.
 If no mechanical or electrical work is included in the Alt-CO filing, then commissioning shall be part of the Alt-GC-EESE job.
-Special Inspections - Technical Report Special inspections for the Alt-CO work will be specific to the work types of the Alt-CO filing (e.g. concrete inspections for foundation, etc.).
-These will therefore differ from the Special Inspections portal.
-Once the inspection Inspection - requested via the DOB NOW: Inspections portal.
-Once the inspection Inspection - requested via the DOB NOW: Inspections portal.
-Once the inspection Inspection Sign off Prior to Occupancy Request.
-Certificate of Occupancy Request - below are requirements for requesting the new/amended Certificate of Occupancy (CO) for ESS projects, which is initiated within DOB NOW: Build.
-OTCR Final Acceptance Letter Final Builders Pavement Plan (BPP) Final PW3 (Cost Affidavit) An approved Schedule of Occupancy in DOB NOW: Build Confirmation of no open applications Final Building Survey (if a new building or addition to buildings - see NYC Administrative Code §28-118.4) Other Final TR's (if applicable) Final electrical sign-off (if a plumbing filing is on the Alt-CO) Final leuctrical sign-off (if a plumbing filing is on the Alt-CO) Final electrical sign-off (if a plumbing filing is on the Alt-CO) Final electrical sign-off (if a plumbing filing is on the Alt-CO) Final electrical sign-off (if a plumbing filing is on the Alt-CO) Final electrical sign-off (if a plumbing filing is on the Alt-CO) Final electrical sign-off (if a plumbing filing is on the Alt-CO) Final lesuance - is a new or Amende Licensed Professionals involved in DOB Filings All applications must be filed by a NYC Registered Design Professional (RDP) in compliance with design specifications established in codes, rules, and other regulations; see the DOB's Selecting A Design Professional page.
+2. Special Inspections - Technical Report Special inspections for the Alt-CO work will be specific to the work types of the Alt-CO filing (e.g. concrete inspections for foundation, etc.).
+These will therefore differ from the Special Inspections identified/needed for the Alt GC-EESE filing.
+3. Construction Inspection - requested via the DOB NOW: Inspections portal.
+Once the inspection is given Pass/Final status in the DOB NOW: Inspections portal, the applicant may request sign off for CO or LOC.
+For a step-by-step guide see the DOB's Construction Inspection Sign off Prior to Occupancy Request.
+4. Certificate of Occupancy Request - below are requirements for requesting the new/amended Certificate of Occupancy (CO) for ESS projects, which is initiated within DOB NOW: Build.
+OTCR Final Acceptance Letter Final Builders Pavement Plan (BPP) Final PW3 (Cost Affidavit) An approved Schedule of Occupancy in DOB NOW: Build Confirmation of no open applications Gorifrmation of no open violations Final TR1 Final Building Survey (if a new building or addition to buildings - see NYC Administrative Code 528-118.4) Other Final PL/CO (J a new or Amended CO.
+Once a Final electrical sign-off (if a pulmbing filing is on the Alt-CO) Final electrical sign-off (if a new or Amended CO.
+Once a Final PL/CO) Final electrica sign-off (if a new or Amended CO.
+Final electrica sign off for Sign off and plicable) Landmarks sign off (if a pulmosing filing is on the Alt-CO) Final Licensed Professionals involved in DOB Filings All applications must be filed by a NYC Registered Design Professional (RDP) in compliance with design specifications established in codes, rules, and other regulations; see the DOB's Selecting A Design Professional page.
 Other professionals who may be involved in ESS projects include: